rosa-martin/Cisco-CCNA2/README.md

 Note: in the case the default gateway of the clients is on the relay agent router rahter than on the dhcp router, make sure it's set properly

+## DHCPv6
+### Stateless
+ipv6 dhcp pool [pool_name]

+dns-server 2001:db8:acad::254 (this address can be whatever)

+domain-name STATELESS.com (url can be whatever)

+int [interface/subinterface where the clients are connected to]

+ipv6 nd  other-config-flag (this specifies that the server is stateless)

+ipv6 dhcp server [pool_name]

+### Stateful
+ipv6 dhcp pool [pool_name]

+adress prefix [prefix from which the addresses will be from] (example - 2001:db8:acad:10::/64)

+dns-server 2001:db8:acad::254 (this address can be whatever)

+domain-name STATELESS.com (url can be whatever)

+int [interface/subinterface where the clients are]

+ipv6 dhcp server [pool_name]

+### DHCPv6 relay agent
+int [interface/subinteface wher the clients are]

+ipv6 nd managed-config-flag

+ipv6 dhcp relay destination [ip of the DHCP's interface] [outbounds interface (going to the DHCP server)]

 ## HSRP
 In case there are vlans present in the network put these on the subinterface (vlan interface, in case of a L3-switch) that would normaly have default-gateway